cs107e/cs107e.github.io/assignments.md

 Assignments are distributed to students as `git` repositories.
 Students edit, compile, and debug their assignments on their laptop.
 When they are finished,
-they hand in the assignment by checking their files into their personal git repository and creating a pull-request.
+they hand in the assignment by commiting their files into their personal git repository and creating a pull-request.

 **What is the policy on late assignments?**